1904 United States presidential election: Democratic Party nomination

 In 1904, both William Jennings Bryan and former President Grover Cleveland declined to run for president.
 Since the two Democratic nominees from the previous five elections did not seek the presidential nomination, Alton B. Parker, a Bourbon Democrat from New York, emerged as the frontrunner.

 Parker, the Chief Judge of the New York Court of Appeals, was respected by both Democrats and Republicans in his state.
 On several occasions, the Republicans paid Parker the honor of running no one against him when he ran for various political positions.
 Parker refused to work actively for the nomination, but did nothing to restrain his conservative supporters, among them the sachems of Tammany Hall.
 Former President Grover Cleveland endorsed Parker.

 The delegates from Florida were selected through a primary, which was the first time a primary was utilized to select the delegates for a presidential convention.

-The Democratic Convention that met in St. Louis on July 6–9, 1904 has been called "one of the most exciting and sensational in the history of the Democratic Party."
+The Democratic Convention that met in St. Louis on July 6–9, 1904, has been called "one of the most exciting and sensational in the history of the Democratic Party".
 The struggle inside the Democratic Party over the nomination was to prove as contentious as the election itself.
-Though Parker, out of active politics for twenty years, had neither enemies nor errors to make him unavailable, the more liberal wing of the party waged a bitter battle against Parker's candidacy in the months before the convention.
+Though Parker, out of active politics for twenty years, had neither enemies nor errors to make him unavailable, the more liberal wing of the party waged a bitter battle against his candidacy in the months before the convention.

 Despite Parker's support for the regular Democratic ticket under Bryan in 1896 and 1900, Bryan hated him for being a Gold Democrat.
-Bryan wanted the weakest man nominated, one who could not take the control of the party away from him.
-He denounced Judge Parker as a tool of Wall Street before he was nominated and declared that no self-respecting Democrat could vote for him.
+Bryan wanted the weakest man nominated—one who could not take control of the party away from him.
+He denounced Judge Parker as a tool of Wall Street before he was nominated, and declared that no self-respecting Democrat could vote for him.

 Inheriting Bryan's support was publisher, now congressman, William Randolph Hearst of New York.
-Hearst owned eight newspapers, all of them friendly to labor, vigorous in their trust-busting activities, fighting the cause of "the people who worked for a living."
+Hearst owned eight newspapers, all of them friendly to labor, vigorous in their trust-busting activities, fighting the cause of "the people who worked for a living".
 Because of this liberalism, Hearst had the Illinois delegation pledged to him and the promise of several other states.
 Although Hearst's newspaper was the only major publication in the East to support William Jennings Bryan and Bimetallism in 1896, he found that his support for Bryan was not reciprocated.
 Instead, Bryan seconded the nomination of Francis Cockrell.